ftsrg/gamma/plugins/core/README.md

 2. Generate the Model plugin of the Gamma Expression Language: `hu.bme.mit.gamma.expression.model`.
 The Model plugin can be generated from the ecore file using a genmodel.
 3. Generate the Model plugin of the Gamma Action Language: `hu.bme.mit.gamma.action.model`.
 It can be generated the same way as in the previous step.
 3. Generate the Model plugin of the Gamma Statechart Language: `hu.bme.mit.gamma.statechart.model`.
 It can be generated the same way as in the previous step.
+3. Generate the Model plugin of the Gamma Property Language: `hu.bme.mit.gamma.property.model`.
+It can be generated the same way as in the previous step.
-4. Generate the Model plugin of the traceability projects:
+4. Generate the Model plugin of the traceability projects: `hu.bme.mit.gamma.uppaal.transformation.traceability` and `hu.bme.mit.gamma.yakindu.transformation.traceability`.
-`hu.bme.mit.gamma.uppaal.transformation.traceability` and
-`hu.bme.mit.gamma.yakindu.transformation.traceability`.
 Again use the ecore file and the genmodel.
-5. Generate the Model plugin of the UPPAAL metamodel:
+5. Generate the Model plugin of the UPPAAL metamodel: `de.uni_paderborn.uppaal`.
-`de.uni_paderborn.uppaal`.
 Again use the ecore file and the genmodel.
-6. Generate the Model plugin of the statechart generator model:
+6. Generate the Model plugin of the Gamma Genmodel Language: `hu.bme.mit.gamma.genmodel.model`.
-`hu.bme.mit.gamma.genmodel.model`.
 Again use the ecore file and the genmodel.
-6. Generate the Model plugin of the trace model:
+6. Generate the Model plugin of the Gamma Test Language: `hu.bme.mit.gamma.trace.model`.
-`hu.bme.mit.gamma.trace.model`.
 Again use the ecore file and the genmodel.
 7. Run `hu.bme.mit.gamma.expression.language/src/hu/bme/mit/gamma/expression/language/GenerateExpressionLanguage.mwe2` as a MWE2 Workflow.
 7. Run `hu.bme.mit.gamma.action.language/src/hu/bme/mit/gamma/action/language/GenerateActionLanguage.mwe2` as a MWE2 Workflow.
 8. Run `hu.bme.mit.gamma.statechart.language/src/hu/bme/mit/gamma/statechart/language/GenerateStatechartLanguage.mwe2` as a MWE2 Workflow.